nahanil/cjk-unihan/README.md

 ## Overview
 Simple interface to Unihan database for Node.js.
-Created for use on [HanziPal](https://www.hanzipal.com)
+Created for use on [HanziPal](https://www.hanzipal.com) & available on [NPM](https://www.npmjs.com/package/cjk-unihan)

 This library comes with:
   - The simple to use node.js module for query Unihan data